realadamu/realadamu/README.md

 🎓 I’m currently pursuing a Master of Information Technology with a Bachelor's in Computer Science.
 I bring prior full-time experience at **Huawei Technologies** and **Garena**, where I worked on system reliability, automation, and scalable infrastructure.

 💻 My core interests are distributed architecture, software design, and back-end performance optimisation.
 I'm proficient in **Go/Java concurrency** (Threads, GMP model, Go/Java performance optimisation), **Cloud Native** (Docker, Podman, Kubernetes, Istio), and **back-end development** (Spring Boot, Spring Cloud, gRPC, Etcd, Kafka, Redis, MySQL).
-I’ve also independently designed microservice frameworks and built scalable automation platforms used by thousands of servers.
+I’ve also independently designed microservice frameworks based on Etcd and gRPC and built scalable automation platforms used by thousands of servers.

 🛠️ Highlights: